gameinn1/HikaruNoGoSSA/README.md

 2: Perfectly recreated the episode 75 ending karaoke!
 This was the last big hurdle for a successful sub.
 It's very nice go check it out!

 3: Perfectly recreated the episode title animations.
 These will be put on all episodes (as talked about above).

+4: Intro and ending karaoke for the special as well as the intro text.

 It's funny because even with the subs in this state, it's still the best subs for this anime.
 Why?
 At the bare minimum you get the subs already available elsewhere with a somewhat complete ending Igo, but you also get the added opening and ending karaoke parts from start to finish for every episode.